yeasy/cello-archived/docs/arch.md

 ## Components

-* `admin`: Provide the dashboard for the pool administrator, also the core engine to maintain everything.
+* `admin`: Provide the dashboard for the pool administrator, also the core engine to automatically maintain everything.
 * `app`: Provide the restful api for other system to apply/release/list chains.
-* `watchdog`: periodly checking system status, keep everything healthy and clean.
+* `watchdog`: Timely checking system status, keep everything healthy and clean.

 ## Implementation